 It was true for the elf who wanted to be a dentist in the story of Rudolph.
 It is true for those who change political parties, or quit their jobs or drop out of school.
 If a person becomes unconventional or goes against expectations, it creates a problem for those who hold institutional power.

-I’m all about this.
-I love how the story of rising up is told within each of us.
+This blog is all about this.
+I love how the story of rising up to new life is told within each of us.

 Institutions are not bad, but they are limited.
 They are mere containers.
 When people confuse the container for its contents, it usually means they have derived their identity from their box.